Job openings

 Coherent Transport in 2D Materials

 Translate these coherence-driven control mechanisms into atomically thin materials, as part of a European Excellence Project (Heat2Defect).
-Working hand-in-hand with the experimental group of Prof. Ares , you will help create realizable platforms for coherent heat transport, and push thermal imaging techniques toward the atomic scale (yes… we know the conceptual tension there).
+Working hand-in-hand with the experimental group of Prof. Pablo Ares, you will help create realizable platforms for coherent heat transport in graphene and other 2D materials, and push thermal imaging techniques toward the atomic scale (yes… we know the conceptual tension there).

 Functional Thermal Control in Mxenes